Skip to main content

 • The steps array nested in a route just returns the meta steps of a transaction

-• Pass the route object in the body and make a POST request to /route/start.
+• Pass the route object in the body and make a POST request to the /route/start endpoint.

-• Setting includeFirstTxDetails to true returns the Tx data for the first transaction in the response of /route/start
+• Setting includeFirstTxDetails to true returns the transaction data for the first transaction in the response of the POST request to the /route/start endpoint.

 • Alternatively, it can be set to false and no transaction data will be returned.
-In this case, /route/build-next-tx can be called which will return the transaction data of the first tx.
+In this case, /route/build-next-tx endpoint can be called which will return the transaction data for the first transaction.

 • The returned transaction data has txData and txTarget which can be used to send a bridging transaction.

-• NOTE : userTxIndex and activeRouteId needs to be stored somewhere as it is required in subsequent API calls**.** On the user's browser, it is recommended to store it in the local storage.
+userTxIndex and activeRouteId must to be stored somewhere as it is required in subsequent API calls.
+On the user's browser, it is recommended to store it in the local storage.

 • Once the approval step has completed, the main bridging transaction needs to be sent by the user. txTarget & txData from the response need to be used here.